137th Street–City College station: Track layout

 In the past, 137th Street was sometimes used as a terminal station.
 There are switches north of the station that allow northbound trains to enter the underground 137th Street Yard, then return to the other side of the station for the next trip south.
 The center express track that passes through the station is currently unused in revenue service.

 Just south of the station, the tracks emerge onto the Manhattan Valley Viaduct.
 The line is elevated at 125th Street, and then underground once again at 116th Street–Columbia University, allowing trains to maintain a relatively level grade while passing through highly uneven terrain.

 Exits

 Both platforms have same-level fare control containing a bank of turnstiles and staircases to the street.
-The northbound platform has two staircases on the east side of Broadway at 137th Street, and the southbound platform has a token booth and two staircases, one to each western corner of Broadway and 137th Street.
+The northbound platform has two staircases on the east side of Broadway at 137th Street adjacent to Montefiore Square, which is frequently passed through by City College of New York students leaving the station, and the southbound platform has a token booth and two staircases, one to each western corner of Broadway and 137th Street.
 There are no crossovers or crossunders to allow transfers between directions.

-In popular culture

-The station was often shown on the TV drama New Amsterdam, though the inside shots were taken at the Grand Central station of the 42nd Street Shuttle.